|

 | |

-Interview with Kristin Krimmel Vancouver, British Columbia Canada
+Interview with Kristin Krimmel Maple Ridge,, British Columbia Canada

 Kristin's work has an astonishing variety.
 She takes the viewer on a journey into a world of whimsical imagination and delights them with images filled with beauty or humour.
 In her work, she expresses images of everyday life where she presents ordinary objects that she finds beautiful and noteworthy.
 Kristin has exhibited her work in numerous exhibitions in France, Canada and the United States.
 Steven Cannell Studios have used her work as decor in several of their serial productions and movies as have other movie productions created in the Vancouver area.